RMITBLOG/WVD_TeamsDeploy/README.md

 ![alt text](https://github.com/RMITBLOG/WVD_TeamsDeploy/blob/master/WVDTEAMSDPL.PNG?raw=true)

-How to use the Applicaton:
+How to use the Application:

 Run the application as an administrator or it will not work.